Frequency and Phase Synchronization in Distributed Antenna Arrays Based on Consensus Averaging and Kalman Filtering: Introduction

-Rest of this paper is outlined as follow.
-Section \ref{Freq_Phase_OCDA} introduces the frequency and phase synchronization problem in an open-loop CDA, and describes the modeling of the frequency and phase errors.
-Section \ref{steady_state_section} proposes the DFPC algorithm, derives the steady-state total phase error, and analyzes DFPC performance through simulations.
-To reduce the residual total phase error and improve the synchronization between nodes, Kalman filtering based KF-DFPC algorithm is proposed in Section \ref{KF_freq_phase_sync} wherein its performance is also analyzed through simulations.
-Section \ref{residual_phase_section} presents the simulation results where we compare the performances of KF-DFPC and DFPC algorithms by varying the update interval, connectivity of the nodes, and signal to noise ratio of the transmitted signals.
+The upcoming sections are outlined as follows.
+Section \ref{Freq_Phase_OCDA} introduces the frequency and phase synchronization problem in a distributed antenna array, and describes the modeling of the frequency and phase errors.
+Section \ref{DFPC_section} proposes the DFPC algorithm, derives the steady-state total phase error, and analyzes DFPC performance through simulations.
+To reduce the residual total phase error and improve the synchronization between nodes, Kalman filtering based KF-DFPC algorithm is proposed in Section \ref{KF_freq_phase_sync} wherein it is also studied through simulations.
+Section \ref{residual_phase_section} analyzes the residual phase errors of DFPC and KF-DFPC for different update intervals and connectivity values.
 Finally, Section \ref{conclusion_section} concludes this work.